QUALIFICATIONS & REGISTRATION

 DOES YOUR SERVICE ANIMAL QUALIFY FOR THE ACVO/STOKES EVENT?

 The ACVO/StokesRx National Service Animal Eye Exam event will provide a free screening-wellness eye exam to qualified Service and Working Animals including those providing the following services: guide, hearing assistance, drug detection, police/military, search and rescue, therapy, and those assisting people with disabilities other than blindness.
-Registration is open April 1-30th annually.
+Registration is open annually April 1-30th.

-The complimentary eye exam through your veterinary ophthalmologist is of a screening nature and is not appropriate for animals with known eye issues.
+The complimentary eye exam provided through your veterinary ophthalmologist is of a screening nature and is not appropriate for animals with known eye issues.

 WHAT ABOUT PUPPIES?